Ready to sue a towing company? Start by sending them a demand letter.Write Letter

 If you eventually decide to sue in California small claims court, you are required to first request your money or property back before you can file the lawsuit.
 While you can request your money or property back orally, it is suggested you do so in writing in the form of a demand letter.

-It is very common to request reimbursement via text message or by phone but you may have a higher chance of receiving payment if you do it in the form of a letter.
+It is very common to request reimbursement by phone but you may have a higher chance of receiving payment if you do it in the form of a letter.
 Letters are oftentimes taken more seriously than demands for payment via text message or by phone.
-You can also save any responses you receive from the towing company and include it in your evidence for the small claims hearing.
+You can also save any responses you receive from the towing company and include them in your evidence for the small claims hearing.

 Unsure of what to include in your demand letter to the towing company?
 Here are a few suggestions:

-- Option to mediate your dispute (there are many organizations in California that provide free or low-cost mediation and most courts also have free mediation available but many times you have to file a lawsuit in order to obtain access).
+Option to mediate your dispute (many organizations in California provide free or low-cost mediation and most courts also have free mediation available but many times you have to file a lawsuit to obtain access).
 More on mediation below.